Compare Gold IRA Companies:

 Beware of unscrupulous dealers who try to hook you in with lower prices based on commingled storage, then try to up sell you on the benefits of (higher priced) segregated storage later on.

 You also want to check whether the metals are allocated or non allocated whilst in storage.
 Allocated means that in effect they have your name on them.
 This would be vitally important in a situation whereby the storage company went out of business because metals that are allocated personally to you could not be grabbed by their creditors.

-Recommendation: When comparing Gold IRA companies choose one that that offers segregated and allocated storage as standard for all metal types and which includes this in their storage fees as a matter of course.
+Recommendation: Choose a Gold IRA company that that offers segregated and allocated storage as standard for all metal types and which includes this in their storage fees as a matter of course.
 Make sure that their preferred depository is of high repute.

 #7 – Are They Trying To Promote a Particular Type of Coin or Product?

 There are pros and cons with both bullion and rare coins.
 Bullion coins are valued in accordance with the market price of gold.
 Rare coins are valued in accordance with their rarity and the demand for them.
 This makes bullion coins a less risky investment even though you could make more profit with rare coins.